yeoman/yeoman.io/app/authoring/file-system.md

 The first context is the _destination context_.
 The destination is the folder in which yeoman will be scaffolding a new application.

 The destination context is defined as either the current working directory or the closest parent folder containing a `.yo-rc.json` file.
-The `.yo-rc.json` file define the root of a project, this allows the end user to run commands in subdirectories and have them works as expected.
+The `.yo-rc.json` file define the root of a project, this allows the end user to run commands in subdirectories and have them work as expected.

 You can get the _destination path_ using `generator.destinationRoot()`.
 And you can change it using `generator.destinationRoot('new/path')`.